 Heat Retention for Different Stainless Steel Coffee Carafes

-Another key consideration in finding the right coffee carafe for you is getting your heat around heat retention.
+Another key consideration in finding the right coffee carafe for you is getting your head around heat retention.
 Remember from above that this is basically the difference between thermal carafes which both keep your coffee hot/cold and also double as coffee decanters, and glass coffee carafes which generally don’t keep your coffee warm.

 And as the above list makes clear, the diversity between different insulated coffee carafes can be pretty significant.
 There are two main categories included in this list, those which can keep coffee hot for up to 6 hours, and those which can keep the good stuff hot for up to 12 or even 24 hours.
 And the question really is what are your needs?
 How long does your desired carafe need to keep your coffee hot for?
 A few hours while you work or all day as you are away from a kitchen?